How to treat neurogenic claudication — a practical guide

 - A brace or belt to support the lower back and inhibit activities that produce symptoms

-Minimally invasive treatment for neurogenic claudication
+Minimally invasive spine surgery for neurogenic claudication

 Before committing to traditional open back surgery, you should research the advantages of minimally invasive spine surgery at Laser Spine Institute.
 The benefits of our procedures include: